• Data set 1: Mammal body mass

 1. Which continent has the greatest number of mammal species?
 Which has the least?
 Make a table of the frequency of cases on each continent (remember that the category “NA” in continent stands for North America, not missing data).

-2. You’ll notice in the frequency table for the variable continent that there’s a typo in the data.
-One case is shown as having the continent “Af” rather than “AF”.
+3. You’ll also notice in the frequency table for the variable continent that there’s a typo in the data.
+One case is shown as having the continent “Af” rather than “AF for Africa”.
 Fix this using the command line in R and recalculate the frequency table.

 Answers